“We make great art.”

 Thom Roberts Crown readings

-Thom Roberts fascinated with and reads peoples crowns (the spiral where your hair grows from) and draws the animals and creatures he perceives as residing in subjects’ crowns.
+Thom Roberts is fascinated with and reads peoples crowns (the spiral where your hair grows from) and draws the animals and creatures he perceives as residing in subjects’ crowns.

 Meagan Pelham Love Poem Sorceress